Biography

 Her composition Whispering Skin (2024) for percussion and electronics was premiered by Eklekto in Geneva as part of their 50th-anniversary celebration.

-In 2026 her new piece, commissioned by Radio France will be premiered by the accordion player Vincent Lhermet during the Festival Presences, Paris.
+In 2026, her new work commissioned by Radio France will be premiered by accordionist Vincent Lhermet at the Festival Présences in Paris.

 Performers